manios/krew-ingress-nginx/README.md

 kubectl krew install ingress-manios/ingress-nginx-cm
 ```

-Then you can use it with `kubectl krew ingress-nginx-cm`.
+Then you can use it with `kubectl ingress-nginx-cm`.

 **NOTE**: We had to add the `-cm` suffix in the plugin name in order for krew not to throw an error with the existing official plugin.